 NOTE: If you have specified :last_measurement_time in your statement, you will be asked to select the date/time validating your statement.

 - If your statement is valid, the statement box is green; if there are any errors, the box is colored in red and errors are explained below the statement box.

 - The total number of found records and an example of first one are displayed below the statement box.

-- Specify advanced options for collection of data
+- Modify any of the defaulted advanced options for collection of data

 - Optionally you can preview your metric